Floating Button

 “yang” éfact "yang"

-DBS Group Research’s (DBS) Amanda Tan and Ling Lee Keng have kept their “buy” call on the stock as they believe in an eventual albeit delayed turnaround for the company.
+Staying optimistic, DBS Group Research’s Amanda Tan and Ling Lee Keng kept their “buy” call on the stock as they believe in an eventual albeit delayed turnaround for the company.

-Tan and Ling write: “Going forward, we believe that traction should continue into 2HFY2025, supported by new customer contributions and a stabilising industrial market, though tariffs could skew risks to the downside.”
+“Going forward, we believe that traction should continue into 2HFY2025, supported by new customer contributions and a stabilising industrial market, though tariffs could skew risks to the downside,” state Tan and Ling.

-In the 1QFY2025, revenue from AEM’s new customers more than doubled q-o-q, with new customers now contributing the majority of test cell solutions revenue for the period, surpassing that of the group’s key customer.
+There is growing momentum from new customers.
+In 1QFY2025, orders from them more than doubled q-o-q.
+The new customers now contribute the majority of test cell solutions revenue for the period, surpassing that of AEM’s long-time key customer, Intel.

-Although Tan and Ling see that the group is on-track to deliver triple-digit revenue growth from new customers, they understand that replicating historical margins from the FY2020 to FY2021 remains challenging in the near-term.
+Tan and Ling believe that AEM is on-track to deliver triple-digit revenue growth from new customers.
+However, they warn that replicating historical margins from the FY2020 to FY2021 remains challenging in the near-term.

-Notably, Intel’s current purchase order programme with the group, comprising 75% equipment and 25% consumables and set to run through 2H2FY2027, offers some baseline revenue despite the underutilised capacity.
+Notably, Intel’s current purchase order programme with AEM, comprising 75% equipment and 25% consumables and set to run through 2H2FY2027, offers some baseline revenue despite the underutilised capacity.

-On this, although Tan and Ling see that continued demand for older generation stock keeping units (SKU) may cap near-term consumables intensity due to lower thermal complexity, ultimately, they note that AEM’s relationship with Intel should continue to be a fruitful one, thanks to the expected ramp up of Intel’s 18A process in 2H2FY2025 leading to better demand.
+Although Tan and Ling see that continued demand for older generation stock keeping units may cap near-term consumables intensity due to lower thermal complexity, ultimately, they note that AEM’s relationship with Intel should continue to be a fruitful one, thanks to the expected ramp up of Intel’s 18A process in 2H2FY2025 leading to better demand.

 For more stories about where money flows, click here for Capital Section

-Despite this, Seet notes that the long-term outlook for the company remains attractive, with management leaning on AEM’s differentiation in thermal technology, a critical enabler for testing AI and high performance computing (HPC) devices and chiplet-based advanced packages.
+Despite this, Seet believes that the long-term outlook for the company remains attractive, with management leaning on AEM’s differentiation in thermal technology, a critical enabler for testing AI and high performance computing devices and chiplet-based advanced packages.

-He adds: “AEM is in the process of adding new customers to replace the lost revenue from its key customer.
-We expect this to take years to complete, and the global tariff situation is making the landscape even more challenging.”
+“AEM is in the process of adding new customers to replace the lost revenue from its key customer.
+We expect this to take years to complete, and the global tariff situation is making the landscape even more challenging,” says Seet.

 Upside swing factors noted by him include revenue expansion from securing new customers or wallet expansion and increased orders from existing customers, synergistic and accretive acquisitions and finally, positive customer-related news that could catalyse improved orders for AEM.

-Conversely, downsides include order cancellation, delays and earnings misses, emerging technology from rivals that could erode AEM’s competitive position with costumes and lastly, an erosion in competitive advantages of its core customer.
+Conversely, downsides include order cancellation, delays and earnings misses, emerging technology from rivals that could erode AEM’s competitive position with costumes and lastly, an erosion in competitive advantages of its core customer, says Seet.

 Shares in AEM closed 2 cents lower or 1.59% down at $1.24 on May 16.